top of page

 Our values

-Transparency: We are guided by the highest ethical standards, along with honesty, integrity and fairness.
+Transparency and probity: We are guided by the highest ethical standards, along with honesty, integrity and fairness.

 _DSC0985-HDR_(J_0015_OCEANA Eduardo Sorensen_Pisagua.jpg